How to Use an Air Hammer (Step-by-Step Guide)

 Step 2 – Insert the Bit Into the Air Hammer

 After that, get the user’s manual for your air hammer model.
-Find the “How to Insert the Bit” part and read the instruction carefully.
+Find the “How to Insert the Bit” part and read the instructions carefully.

-Be mindful of: It is important to read the manual.
+Be mindful of the following: It is important to read the manual.
 Depending on the type of air hammer, you may have to change the technique while inserting the bit.

 Now lubricate the air hammer and the bit with suitable oil.
 You might be able to find this type of oil in a hardware store.